scrapinghub/python-scrapinghub/README_client.rst

     >>> client
     <scrapinghub.client.ScrapinghubClient at 0x1047af2e8>

-Client instance has ``projects`` field for access to client projects collection.
+Client instance has ``projects`` field for access to client projects.

 Projects
 --------